eric-w-hart/optum.github.io/optumdocs/blog/2022-03-23-data-mesh-via-datahub.md

 Finally, DataHub’s event driven architecture provides us a mechanism to act on any metadata changes in real time.
 This allows us to perform various actions like provisioning access to a data product, notifying consumers on any schema changes that may affect their application or triggering data movement jobs to move data from source to sink platforms.

-Out engineering team will elaborate on these in more detail in future posts with specific tutorials and walk throughs!
+Our engineering team will elaborate on these in more detail in future posts with specific tutorials and walk throughs!

 #### Community